Pruthvi-Reddy-KN/Constructforce/README.md

 ### Analytics Integration
 Ready for integration with Google Analytics, PostHog, or other tools to track user interactions and performance metrics.

-### Collaborative Development
-Edit the codebase using Lovable.dev’s web UI or your preferred IDE with automatic Git syncing.

 ### Fast Setup & Deployment
 Optimized for speed using modern tools like Vite and Tailwind CSS, with minimal configuration needed.